Memo Bank unveils its business bank, credit license and $22.5 million in new funding – TechCrunch

-Memo Bank wasn’t always called Memo Bank.
-It originally started as Margo Bank and it has been flying under the radar for a few years.
+Memo Bank wasn’t always called Memo Bank .
+It started as Margo Bank and has been flying under the radar for a few years.
 The French startup is now about to launch publicly and shared more details about what it is building.

 As the name suggests, Memo Bank is a bank.
-It plans to server business customers exclusively and it targets small and medium companies that generate over €2 million in annual turnover and have more than 10 employees.
+It plans to serve business customers exclusively and it targets small and medium companies that generate more than €2 million in annual turnover and have more than 10 employees.

 Jean-Daniel Guyot, the co-founder and CEO of Memo Bank, previously founded Capitaine Train, which later became Captain Train, which later was acquired by Trainline.
 Capitaine Train disrupted online train ticket sales in France as the national railway company basically had a monopoly.